 Swimming is an aerobic exercise that is really good for your heart and your lungs, improving overall cardiopulmonary capacity.
 It will help you, in effect, ‘train’ your lungs to use oxygen efficiently.
 You will breathe more easily which is great in general, but particularly good if you suffer from asthma.
 Indeed, research has shown that the improvements to breathing that asthma sufferers tend to experience when swimming regularly is so great, that even if the individual stopped swimming, the benefits would last for up to a year.

 There are few activities where is it so easy to see progress.
 Whether it’s finishing faster lengths or developing the ability to swim for longer, it doesn’t take long at all for swimmers of all ages and abilities to see and feel the benefits and that is really motivating.
 As a result, swimmers tend to stick at it.
 There are many exercises, sports and fitness fads that come and go – with participants doing the same – but I find that once people start swimming regularly, they really do find it hard to stop.

 As well as resulting in general tiredness and stress, a poor night’s sleep can have a massive impact on efforts to improve fitness and lose weight.
 One study in the States, for example, showed that sleep-deprived individuals on the same diet as those getting a full night’s sleep lost over 50 % less weight.
 Sleep is important.
 The good news is that swimming is a great sleep aid.
 A report by Mindlab International found that swimmers experience a 40% improvement in sleep quality and subsequently, after just one week, feel a 20% improvement in overall wellbeing.

 There really are few activities out there that are as accessible as swimming in terms of age and ability.
 Swimming really is a skill for life and a sport that can be enjoyed for life.
-So why not take the plunge this winter and see what water can do for you and your family.
+So why not take the plunge this autumn and see what water can do for you and your family.